top of page

 • ADHD Assessments

-Do we need a referral to have a psychological assessment?
+Do we need a referral?

 No you do not.
 However, in some instances, you may be eligible for a Medicare rebate for some of your assessment sessions.
 Up to to 4 sessions may be rebated for people aged under 25 years of age for the assessment of neurodevelopmental disorder (such as autism) and other approved disabilities.
 To access the Medicare rebate for a neurodevelopmental disorder (autism) assessments, you will need to get the referral from either a paediatrician or psychiatrist to see us.
 To access the Medicare rebate for the assessment of other eligible disabilities, you will need a referral from your GP or a specialist physician.